 - How we identify and support children's learning and development needs

+We ask parents of children who are new to the setting if they feel they require any support in specific areas and as part of our ongoing observation and assessment of children, we use the regular EYFS assessments to identify those children who need further support.
 The SENCO and other staff have attended Sensory Processing training and Makaton Training.
-The Setting was part of the initial stages of ECAT and the SENCO attended Learning Language and Loving is as part of the initiative.
-All staff have attended Behaviour and visual training courses.
-The SENCO attends regular SENCO network meetings and attends any appropriate SEN related courses.
+The Setting was part of the initial stages of Every Child a Talker project.
+The SENCO attends regular SENCO network meetings and attends any appropriate related courses.
 Following the staff training in visual aids we use visual timetables, spot timers and traffic lights with all children on a daily basis.
 A now and next board are used by staff with children when it is appropriate on a one to one basis.
 When a child has specific targets written by outside professionals the setting follows them.
-The SENCO and two other staff are Makaton trained and use it where appropriate and beneficial.
-The setting follows any specific language programmes developed for targeted children and where it is needed, small group work is provided.
+One member of staff is makaton trained and we have some basic makaton signs around the setting.
+Some training has been done with staff during staff meetings and we have some staff due to go onto more in depth makaton training.
+We are aiming to use makaton more frequently in our setting and currently use it to support some specific children with communication needs.
+The setting follows any specific language programmes developed for targeted children.

 - Links we have to other agencies

-Outside professionals we have worked with include Speech and Language Therapy, Senior Locality SENCO, Social Workers/Child In Need team, Educational Psychologists, Child Development team, Portage, Early Years Inclusion Team, and Physiotherapists.
+Outside professionals we have worked with include Speech and Language Therapy, Senior Locality SENCO, Social Workers/Child In Need team, Educational Psychologists, Child Development team, Portage, Early Years Inclusion Team, Family Support Workers and Physiotherapists.

 - How we support children transferring to school